igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

    ```

    Extend `main.rs` to accept input line-by-line.
 Whenever the user enter
-   assignment to the variable the parser the program will update its internal
+   assignment to the variable the program will update its internal state by
-   state by evaluating RHS of the assignment and keeping variable values in some
+   evaluating RHS of the assignment and keeping variable values in some mapping
-   mapping data structure of your choice.
+   data structure of your choice.
 Each defined variable can be used in
    subsequent expressions.
 When the user enters just an expression without
    assignment the parser should evaluate and print the result.